WoSai/shouqianba-doc/en/api/transaction/precreate.md

 #### 1.Take the initiative to query the order status after calling the `precreate` successfully
 Once you get the successful result(`biz_response.result_code="PRECREATE_SUCCESS" or biz_response.data.order_status="CREATED"`), then just send polling requests to the Upay server.
-The effective payment time of precreate orders is about 4 minutes, if it times out without payment, upay gateway will automatically cancel the oreder, so please control the polling time,  we suggest that every 2s as a polling interval in the first 30s ,then 5s each time.
+The effective payment time of precreate orders is about 4 minutes, if it times out without payment, upay gateway will automatically cancel the oreder, so please control the polling time,  we suggest that every 2s as a polling interval in the first 30s ,then 5s each time or turn to our technical support team for best practice under different payment scenarios.